 Accessories Guitarists Use On Their Fingers

-A slide is a tubular piece of steel or glass that guitarists slip on to the end of their fingers.
+A slide like this one is a tubular piece of steel or glass that guitarists slip onto the end of their fingers.

-It’s used for a very specific purpose: to slide up and down the strings and frets in such a way where it produces a very unique and distinct sound.
+It’s used for a very specific purpose: to slide up and down the strings and frets in such a way that it produces a very unique and distinct sound.

 Slide guitar is best described as a tactic that guitarists use to create very deep vibrato sounds and glissando effects.
 A glissando, in other words, is just another word for a slide between notes.

-The glissando is just a slide from one note to the other, and it’s used across a variety of different genres, including classical, jazz, blues, metal, bluegrass, country and western, etc.
+The glissando is just a slide from one note to the other, and it’s used across a variety of different genres, including classical, jazz, blues, metal, bluegrass, country and western, etc, and btw, if you’re interested in learning any of these genres, JamPlay is a great place to go.

 At one point in time, slide guitar was a lot more popular, including in the blues and rock era.
 These days, I would say that the slide will almost never be heard on Top 40 Mainstream Radio, although, you won’t hear many guitars, in general, on the Top 40 Radio.